arjanflac/polymath-system-prompt/README.md

 # Polymath System Prompt

-This is a "high-fidelity" system prompt designed to force LLMs into a "First Principles" thinking mode.
+This is a high-fidelity system prompt designed to force LLMs into a First Principles thinking mode.

 It prioritizes:
 - No conversational fluff.